Centaurea benedicta

 What traditional systems uses this plant?

-This plant, Centaurea benedicta, was historically utilized in various European folk medicine traditions to treat digestive disorders and inflammatory conditions.
+This plant, Centaurea benedicta, has been historically utilized in European folk medicine as a potent bitter tonic to stimulate digestion and treat various gastrointestinal ailments.

 What are the pharmacological activities of Centaurea benedicta?